 4. What do you think the motion of a planet in a circular orbit looks like?
 Is there a definable perihelion and aphelion?
 Make a prediction for what the motion is going to look like-how are the triangular areas seen for elliptical orbits going to change as the planet orbits the Sun in a circular orbit?
 Why?
-(3 points)

-5. Going back to - https://www.geogebra.org/m/wEbSe5ab - and running the simulation for a circular orbit by setting "e" to 0, what happens, were your predictions correct?
-(3 points)

-Exercise #5: Kepler's Third Law: "A planet's orbital period squared is proportional to its average distance from the Sun cubed: $P^2 \propto a^3$ ".

-As we have just learned, the law of gravity states that the further away an object is, the weaker the force.
-We have already found that at aphelion, when the planet is far from the Sun, it moves more slowly than at perihelion.
-Kepler's third law is merely a reflection of this fact-the further a planet is from the Sun ("a"), the more slowly it will move.
-The more slowly it moves, the longer it takes to go around the Sun ("P").
-The relation is $P^2 \propto a^3$, where P is the orbital period in years, while a is the average distance of the planet from the Sun, and the mathematical symbol for proportional is represented by " \propto ".
-However, if we use units of 'years' for P and 'AU' for a we can replace the proportional sign with an equal sign:
+(3 points) 5.
+Now let's run a simulation for a circular orbit by setting the Initial Velocity to 1.0.
+What happened?
+Were your predictions correct?
+(3 points) Exit out of the Second Law, and start-up the Third Law simulation. to its A weak Sun, this Exercise #5: Kepler's Third Law: "A planet's orbital period squared is proportional is average distance from the Sun cubed: $P^2 \propto a^3$ ".
+As we have just learned, the law of gravity states that the further away an object is, the ser the force.
+We have already found that at aphelion, when the planet is far from the it moves more slowly than at perihelion.
+Kepler's third law is merely a reflection of fact-the further a planet is from the Sun ("a"), the more slowly it will move.
+The more by it moves, the longer it takes to go around the Sun ("P").
+The relation is $P^2 \propto a^3$ , sign:

+where P is the orbital period in years, while a is the average distance of the planet from the Sun, and the mathematical symbol for proportional is represented by " $\propto$ ".
+However, if we use units of 'years' for P and 'AU' for a we can replace the proportional sign with an equal